vipul-bagal/makershark.supplier.api/README.md

 This Spring Boot project provides an API for managing and querying suppliers and manufacturing processes.
 The project includes endpoints to create, read, and search for suppliers based on various criteria.

+I've created a configuration to insert number of manufacturing processes and supplier records at initialization so that API results can be checked/experienced directly by running the application.

+Now, follow below steps to see API output.

 ## Prerequisites

 - **Java 17:** Ensure you have Java 17 installed on your machine.
 You can download it from the [official Java website](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html).